Are you interested in visiting Star Wars Galaxy’s Edge?

-2) Arriving early isn’t necessary to see and do everything
+3) Arriving early isn’t necessary to ride the Millenium Falcon

-Since there is no Fast Pass option for Millenium Falcon: Smuggler’s Run (the only ride currently open), many people think they need to arrive as early as possible to ride it with the shortest wait.
+Since there is currently no Fast Pass option for Millenium Falcon, many people think they need to arrive as early as possible to ride it with the shortest wait.

 Your best best may be to visit the park later in the day, when many people have moved on to other things.
 During my visit, the standby queue was 30 minutes in the afternoon but 65 minutes at 6:30 am!

 3) Millenium Falcon: Smuggler’s Run is super fun (but not Earth shattering amazing)

 You’ll be assigned one of three roles during your “flight” (pilot, gunner, or engineer) and you’ll be prompted to push buttons/steer during the ride.

 You won’t have much choice of what role you play but you can trade off in your party if someone really want to be the pilot, for example.
 Every role is fun in it’s own way but the engineer requires the least amount of work and allows you to watch the flight more.

 I found the ride very bumpy and was thrown against my seat belt quite a few times.
-I’m not prone to motion sickness but I think if you are you might find it not much fun at all.
+I’m not prone to motion sickness but I think if you are you might find it not much fun.